wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Batch job created with ID: batch_68c8f2bf
 ```

-Great! 🎉🎉🎉 The only thing we can do now is to sit and relax.
-The batch job is executed in the backrogund, so how we get to know when it finishes? 🤔
+Great! 🎉🎉🎉 The only thing we can do now is sit and relax.
+The batch job is executed in the background, so how do we know when it finishes? 🤔

 #### 🔍 Monitor batch job status

-Depending on how large your dataset is the batch process may take from several minutes to several hours.
-To verify it the OpenAI API could be used:
+Depending on how large your dataset is, the batch process may take from several minutes to several hours.
+To verify it, the OpenAI API can be used:

 ```python
 from openai import OpenAI